United Green CORE

 3rd Place: White Plains High School

-• Develop practical planting and care skills through hands-on learning
+• Developing practical planting and care skills

-• Engage in collaborative, project-based science education
+• Participating in collaborative, project-based science learning

-• The City of White Plains Mayor’s Office
+• City of White Plains Mayor’s Office

-• The Youth Bureau
+• Youth Bureau

 • White Plains School District